Dominique92/MyLeaflet/src/Leaflet.GeoJSON.Ajax/README.md

 Leaflet.GeoJSON.Ajax
 ====================
-Leaflet extension for remote geoJson layers (Markers, Polylines, Polygons, ...) using AJAX.
+Leaflet plugin for remote geoJson layers (Markers, Polylines, Polygons, ...) using AJAX.

 Get collection of features from a remote `<URL>` & display it into the map with related & parametrables markers, lines & polygons.